westial/powermanagementunit/README.md

 until a few sunny hours charge my battery at least 50%, and then I'm sending all kept reports together to the backend.

+## Arduino Library ##

+There is an Arduino library based implementation in [./arduino](./arduino).

+To prepare the files for this Arduino library, go to this directory and execute `make`.
+It creates a subdirectory in [./arduino/prebuild](./arduino/prebuild) with the directory of the library itself [./arduino/prebuild/PowerManagementUnit](./arduino/prebuild/PowerManagementUnit)

+To install the library move the [./arduino/prebuild/PowerManagementUnit](./arduino/prebuild/PowerManagementUnit) to your Arduino Libraries directory.

 ## Thanks ##

 My C programming journey is based on